The 20 Best Benign Rolandic Epilepsy Doctors Near Me in Boston, MA

 Offers Telehealth

-Barbara Dworetzky is a Neurologist in Boston, Massachusetts.
+Barbara Dworetzky is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Dworetzky is rated as an Advanced provider by MediFind in the treatment of Benign Rolandic Epilepsy.
-Her top areas of expertise are Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Stent Placement, and Transmyocardial Revascularization.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Transmyocardial Revascularization, and Stent Placement.

 Experienced in Benign Rolandic Epilepsy